-Upper limit for fixed rate exposure
+Upper limit for fixed rate exposure Calculation:

-A maximum of 100% of the Authorised Limit (£442m in 2015/16) exposed to fixed rates is consistent with the Authority's objective to have a long term stable debt portfolio.
+A maximum of 100% of the Authorised Limit (£449m in 2016/17) exposed to fixed rates is consistent with the Authority's objective to have a long term stable debt portfolio.

-Upper limit for variable rate exposure

-For efficient management of the debt portfolio it is considered prudent by Capita to permit up to 50% (£221m in 2015/16) of the Authorised Limit to be borrowed at variable interest rates.

-Lower limit for fixed rate exposure

-Upper limit for fixed rate exposure less the maximum permitted borrowing at variable interest rates

-Lower limit for variable rate exposure

-To be consistent with the Authority's objective to have a long term stable portfolio all of the debt portfolio could be at a fixed rate therefore the lower limit for variable rate exposure should be nil.
+Upper limit for variable rate exposur Calculation: re For efficient management of the debt portfolio it is considered prudent by Capita to permit up to 50% (£225m in 2016/17) of the Authorised Limit to be borrowed at variable interest rates.
+Lower limit for fixed rate exposure Calculation: Upper limit for fixed rate exposure less the maximum permitted borrowing at variable interest rates Lower limit for variable rate exposur Calculation: re To be consistent with the Authority's objective to have a long term stable portfolio all of the debt portfolio could be at a fixed rate therefore the lower limit for variable rate exposure should be nil.

+Prudential Indicator No. 14 Internal Indicator No. 3 No. 15 ^ Internal Indicator No. 4 ^^ 2016/17 2017/18 2018/19 Investment Limits £m £m £m Upper Limit for Fixed Interest Rate Exposure 200 200 200 Upper Limit for Variable Interest Rate Exposure ^ 200 200 200 Lower Limit for Fixed Interest Rate Exposure 0 0 0 Lower Limit on Variable Interest Rate Exposure 🗥 0 0 0 recommended.